hundredrabbits/thebook/north_pacific_logbook.md

 # Prior to leaving Japan

 On the morning of May 28th, we arrived near the Izu peninsula.
-We had left Shima Yacht Harbour the day before for an overnight 126 nm passage to Shimoda.
-We had planned to pass south of the Mikomotoshima Lighthouse, an island 5.9 nm away from the port's entrance.
-The forecast showed little to no wind for the area, but we got 30+ knots on the nose, funneling out of Sagami Bay.
+We had left Shima Yacht Harbour the day before for an overnight 233 km (126 nm) passage to Shimoda.
+We had planned to pass south of the Mikomotoshima Lighthouse, an island 11 km (5.9 nm) away from the port's entrance.
+The forecast showed little to no wind for the area, but we got 55 km/h (30+ kn) on the nose, funneling out of Sagami Bay.
 We tightened the sheets and pushed on.
 In this kind of weather, the short trip there was wet and cold, it felt endless.
 We saw a large freighter moving between the land and a set of offshore rocks to the north.
 "We should have passed there," I said.
 Had we done this, we would have avoided beating into the wind.

 We arrived at the breakwater, and inched inside the beautiful sheltered port of Shimoda.
 We found a spot on a pontoon.
 Our spot in Shimoda offered an amazing view of the port, with many fishing boats lining its sides.
 Two iconic mountains stood as a backdrop to this small city.
 A bust of Commodore Matthew C. Perry sat a few meters away.
 Perry and his warships sailed into Shimoda port in 1854, demanding that the Japanese end its 200-year-old policy of isolation and begin trade with the United States.
 In town, we found many momuments commemorating the event, like a full-sized replica of his black warship, or Kuro fune.
 We also found strange Perry-themed oddities, like dolls and cookies bearing his likeness.